manashmandal/WorkshopIoTRoboticsKUET2k17/index.md

     <h2>Lecturer, Department of EEE</h2>

     <p>
  He completed his B.Sc in Electrical and Electronic Engineering from Khulna University and Engineering and Technology (KUET) in 2013.
 Currently he is working as a lecturer at the same department and pursuing his M.Sc here.
 His research interest is Carbon and 2-D material based devices.
-In leisure, he listens music, watch movies and read books, especially Humayun Ahmed.
+In leisure, he listens music, watches movies and read books, especially Humayun Ahmed.
     </p>

     <br/>